Netflix top 10 movies — here are the 3 worth watching right now

-Trying to figure out what to stream this weekend?
-Whenever I'm at a loss over what to watch next, I make a beeline for the Netflix top 10 list.
-Granted, not every movie there is guaranteed to be a hit, but it's a useful tool for cutting through the noise quickly with so much to watch across the best streaming services.
+Getting ready for movie night?
+You've got some popcorn, snacks, beverages and comfy cushions — now, all you need is something to watch!
+And one of the best streaming services, Netflix, always has plenty of films.
+In fact, its library is so big, it can be exhausting to scroll through it all.

-That's why we've carefully evaluated what's trending and narrowed down the three best movies to watch in the streamer's list of most-watch movies.
-This list includes a highly anticipated new thriller starring Aaron Pierre, a classic action buddy comedy, and a feel-good, family-friendly flick about everyone's favorite speedy blue hedgehog.
+That's why Netflix's top 10 movies list is a good resource.
+Sure, not every title on it will be a winner, but the list usually offers some quality options.
+The current Netflix top 10 movies list has it all: thrills, action, horror and family-friendly fare.
+If you're unsure what's worth the time, we've narrowed it down to our three picks.

-If you're on the hunt for even more streaming recommendations, check out our guide on the best family movies to watch on Netflix or the best action movies on Netflix.
+If you're searching for even more streaming recommendations, check out our recommendations from the Netflix top 10 shows list.

 Best movies in the Netflix top 10